CK-Digital55/Costco-Membership-Growth/README.md

 ## Description

-**The document is an analysis and recommendation report focused on Costco Wholesale Incorporated's store #1201.
+**This model is an analysis and recommendation report focused on Costco Wholesale Incorporated's store #1201.
 The aim is to use advanced data analytics and machine learning methodologies to align with Costco's vision for expansion and to enhance customer service from 2023 to 2033.
 The report provides historical context and discusses the store's membership trajectory since its launch in 2016.**

 ## Languages and Utilities used